dhall-lang/dhall-lang/standard/binary.md

 ### `Text`

-`Text` literals are encoded as an alternation between their text chunks and any interpolated expressions:
+Encode `Text` literals as an alternation between their text chunks and any interpolated expressions:

     encode-1.0(b₀) = b₁   encode-1.0(d₀) = d₁   …   encode-1.0(y₀) = y₁